UBI Banca: Unione di Banche Italiane

 The UBI Banca Group was formed on 1 April 2007 from the merger of the BPU Banca Group and the Banca Lombarda Group.
 The Group operates mainly on the retail market and is present in most regions of Italy, although its focus is primarily on northern Italy.
 The parent company has its headquarters in Bergamo.

 On 20 January 2015 the Council of Ministers issued a decree-law which requires Popular Banks (Banca Popolari) with assets of greater than €8 billion to demutualize into a società per azioni.
 In the same year UBI Banca was demutualized.

 On 27 June 2016, the business plan for 2019–20 was announced.
 The subsidiaries Banca Popolare di Bergamo, Banco di Brescia, Banca Popolare Commercio e Industria, Banca Regionale Europea, Banca Popolare di Ancona, Banca Carime and Banca di Valle Camonica would be absorbed by parent company UBI Banca in 2016–17.

 On 12 January 2017 UBI Banca submitted a binding bid of €1 to buy Nuova Banca delle Marche, Nuova Banca dell'Etruria e del Lazio and Nuova Cassa di Risparmio di Chieti (the three banks that were rescued on 22 November 2015 by Italian National Resolution Fund, a fund that was mandatory contributed by the banking sector, and was managed by the Bank of Italy), with conditions that the three banks would be recapitalized for an estimated €450 million by the fund, as well as selling some of the target banks' non-performing loans (NPLs) to lower the size of their risk-weighted assets to below €10.6 billion, increase coverage ratio for the NPLs (i.e. more write down and provision), and a minimum of CET1 ratio of 9.1%.
 UBI Banca would also recapitalized for a maximum of €400 million to counter-weight the effect of bad will (negative goodwill).
 On 18 January the bid was accepted and signing the contract.
 On 10 May, the transaction was completed.
 On the same day, a plan to merge the 3 banks into UBI Banca was also announced.
-In June 2017, about 167 million number of new shares were offered to the existing shareholders for €2.395 each (a discount compared to market value), to raise aforementioned €400 million for the completion of the acquisition of the 3 banks.
+In June 2017, about 167 million new shares were offered to the existing shareholders for €2.395 each (a discount compared to market value), to raise aforementioned €400 million for the completion of the acquisition of the 3 banks.